collective/ZopeSkel/README.txt

 Python 2.4 and Python 2.6, as both versions are in common use among Zope and Plone developers.
 They can be run like so::

-    bin/test -s zopeskel
+    bin/test -s templer

-Please ensure that all tests pass in Python 2.4 and Python 2.6 before making any checkins to the trunk of zopeskel.
+Please ensure that all tests pass in Python 2.4 and Python 2.6 before making any checkins to any templer package used by zopeskel.

 Fixing Bugs
 -----------